nevinmathew/Invoice-system-application/README.md

 Run redis-cli and run the command ‘ping’.
 If you get the response ’pong’ then redis is running.

-To view the data in Redis, install RedisInsight in your windows system from the following link:- https://download.redisinsight.redis.com/latest/RedisInsight-v2-win-installer.exe/
+[Click here](https://download.redisinsight.redis.com/latest/RedisInsight-v2-win-installer.exe/) to install RedisInsight in your windows system to view the data in Redis.

 ### GraphQL: